ivancabria/lmgs/README.md

-The name of the code is 'lmgs', an abbreviation of 'Langmuir Methods for Gas Storage'.
+The name of the code is 'lmgs', an abbreviation of 'Langmuir Method for Gas Storage'.

 The code 'lmgs' calculates the gas storage capacities of a solid material, by means of the Langmuir method or model.